silaspe/maths/docs/group_theory.md

 Now, we have elements: $e$, $a$, $b$, $c$, $x$, $x$ ∘ $a$, $x$ ∘ $b$, and $x$ ∘ $c$

-Also, now I would like to convince you that the cosets is of course the same size.
+Also, now I would like to convince you that the cosets are of course the same size.

 Because if the code set is bigger than there must have been an extra term you ∘ by to get to it.